I am the registered owner of a freehold house in Higher Kinnerton yet invoiced for rent, why is this and what is this?

 I am told that my conveyancing solicitors will need to check that the building insurance when buying a house in Higher Kinnerton.
 My lender is The Mortgage Works

 The Mortgage Works have specific requirements as set out in the UK Finance Lenders’ Handbook.
 As of 13/4/2019, the requirements read as follows :

-We are close to exchanging contracts on the sale of our property in Higher Kinnerton and according to the buyers it appears that there is a risk of it being built on contaminated land.
-Any high street Higher Kinnerton lawyer would know that there is no such problem.
-For the life of me I don't know why the purchasers used a factory type conveyancing firm as opposed to a conveyancing solicitor in Higher Kinnerton.
-We have lived in Higher Kinnerton for 4 years we know that this is a non issue.
-Is it a good idea to contact our local Authority to obtain confirmation that the buyers are looking for.
+My partner and I are close to exchanging contracts on the sale of our house in Higher Kinnerton and the buyers lawyers are claiming that there is a possibility that the property was built on contaminated land.
+A high street Higher Kinnerton lawyer would know this is not the case.
+For the life of me I don't know why the buyers are using a web based conveyancing firm as opposed to a conveyancing solicitor in Higher Kinnerton.
+Having lived in Higher Kinnerton for three years we know of no issue.
+Do we contact our local Authority to seek confirmation that the buyers are looking for.

-It would appear that you have a conveyancing firm already.
-Are they able to advise?
-You must enquire of your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)
+It would appear that you have a conveyancing solicitor currently acting for you.
+What do they say?
+You must check with your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same ailment)

 Due to the input of my in-laws I had a survey completed on a property in Higher Kinnerton before instructing lawyers.
 I have been told that there is a flying freehold aspect to the house.
 The surveyor has said that some lenders tend refuse to give a loan on this type of premises.